Team America: World Police poster

 The inciting incident occurs at 11 minutes when Spottswoode reveals intelligence about a major terrorist attack planned and explains they lost their best infiltrator (Carson).
 Gary is confronted with the choice to help but initially refuses, wanting to stay in his safe acting world..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This demonstrates the protagonist's commitment to Gary accepts the mission and undergoes transformation into a Middle Eastern terrorist persona.
+This reveals the protagonist's commitment to Gary accepts the mission and undergoes transformation into a Middle Eastern terrorist persona.
 He actively chooses to join Team America and enter the world of counterterrorism, leaving his acting career behind., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Panama Canal disaster: Gary's intelligence leads to a mission that destroys the Panama Canal.
+Notably, this crucial beat Panama Canal disaster: Gary's intelligence leads to a mission that destroys the Panama Canal.
 Though they stop the terrorists, the collateral damage is catastrophic.
 Chris confronts Gary, revealing Gary's acting caused his brother's death.
 Stakes are raised - false victory becomes defeat., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 69 minutes (70% through) represents the emotional nadir.
 Here, Team America is captured and imprisoned by Kim Jong-il.
 They are placed in a death trap (sharks with lasers).
 Gary is at rock bottom, drunk in a bar.
-The "whiff of death" - Chris is dead, the team will die, and the world will be destroyed., indicates the protagonist at their lowest point.
+The "whiff of death" - Chris is dead, the team will die, and the world will be destroyed., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 79% of the runtime.
 Gary has his realization: the world needs "dicks" who will act, combining his acting skills with genuine commitment.
 He returns to save the team, synthesizing his performer abilities with true heroism.
 He rescues the team from Kim Jong-il's trap., demonstrating the transformation achieved throughout the journey.